-Thousands of children and young people take to the streets of Switzerland in protest against exploitation.
+Thousands of children and young people took to the streets of Switzerland in protest against exploitation.

-For the seventeenth consecutive year, to mark the International Children’s Rights Day, Terre des hommes is working on a national awareness campaign to highlight the exploitation to which 168 million children around the world are exposed.
+For the seventeenth consecutive year, to mark the International Children’s Rights Day, Terre des hommes did work on a national awareness campaign to highlight the exploitation to which 168 million children around the world are exposed.

-The funds raised by this event will be channelled into child protection projects.
+The funds raised by this event have been channelled into child protection projects.
 You can find further details on the children at work projects in Burkina Faso, Colombia, Nepal, the Palestinian territories, Togo and Morocco.